maggiew0785/PC-Divergence/README.md

 ## Support

-For questions or issues, please open an issue on GitHub or contact [your-email@domain.com].
+For questions or issues, please open an issue on GitHub or contact [maggiewang@princeton.edu].